teacher interview questions and answers

 My approach to literacy involves daily read-aloud sessions, interactive storytelling, and thematic word walls.
 I also encourage children to create their own stories, which supports both language development and creativity.
 By immersing children in a language-rich environment, I’ve seen significant progress in their vocabulary and communication skills.

-When asked this question, the employer wants to know how you will instil a lifelong love of learning in young minds.
+When asked this question in teacher interview questions and answers, the employer wants to know how you will instill a lifelong love of learning in young minds.
 Craft your response by explaining how you will encourage and nurture a love of learning in children.

 The purpose of this question is to help employers understand your role in kindergarten.
 Provide a well-crafted response that showcases your credentials and commitment to creating a supportive learning environment.
 Share your experience, highlighting your knowledge, philosophy, and unique qualities you will bring into the classroom.